Skip to content

 CSS Modules

 Name your file with .module.css and import it as an object.
-Class names are scoped automatically.
+Class names are scoped automatically, so .card becomes something like .card_a1b2c3 at build time.
+No naming collisions.

 /* app/components/card.module.css */